 We will suppose the case of a person afflicted with a bilious complaint.
-His head aches, his appetite is poor, his bones we will suppose the ease of a person aincred with a binous complaint.
 His head aches, his appetite is poor, his bones and back ache, he is weak and nervous, his complexion is yellow, the skin dry, and his tongue furred.
 He goes to a doctor for relief, and is given a dose of medicine to purge him freely, and he gets some temporary relief.
 But he is not cured!
 In a few days the same symptoms return, and the same old purge is administered; and so on, until the poor man becomes a martyr to heavy, drastic purgatives.
 Now, what would be the true practice in such a case?
 What the practice that Nature herself points out?
-Why, to set in healthy operation ALL the means the causes of disease.
-The bowels must of course be evacuated, but the work is but begun at this stage of the but he generated to do; the stomach must be cleansed; and, above all, the fores must be relieved and enabled to throw off the secretions which ought to pass off through them.
-We repeat, that by the Bowels, the Urine, the Pores, the disease must be expelled from the system, and not by the bowels alone, as is the usual from the system, and not by the bowels alone, as is the usual practice.
+Why, to set in healthy operation ALL the Means that Nature possesses to throw out of the system the Causes of disease.
+The bowels must of course be evacuated, but the work is but degun at this stage of the stomach must be cleansed; and, above all, the fores must be relieved and enabled to throw off the secretions which ought to pass off through them.
+We repeat, that by the Bowels, the Urine, the Pores, the disease must be expelled from the system, and not by the bowels alone, as is the usual practice.